Nuclei-Software/NMSIS/NMSIS/doc/source/nn/overview.rst

 The library is divided into a number of functions each covering a specific category:

+- Activation Functions
+- BasicMath Functions
+- Concatenation Functions
-- Neural Network Convolution Functions
+- Convolution Functions
+- Fully-Connected Functions
-- Neural Network Activation Functions
+- LSTM Functions
-- Fully-connected Layer Functions
+- NNSupport Functions
-- Neural Network Pooling Functions
+- Pooling Functions
+- Reshape Functions
 - Softmax Functions
-- Neural Network Support Functions
+- SVD Functions

 The library has separate functions for operating on different weight and activation data types including 8-bit integers (q7_t) and 16-bit integers (q15_t).
 The descrition of the